 After a Storm:

-- If there is damage to utilities, call local authorities and wait for their approval to turn them back on.
+- Turn off other utilities if they are damaged.
+Also, call local authorities and wait for their approval to turn them back on.

 - If the home has been flooded: